KUJP-code/KU-wiki/src/content/docs/materials/user_stories.md

 - Can contact support?

 Calendar nav bar at top is used to navigate between materials for a given day, current day selected at login.
 Can click on a day to see the materials for that day, maybe buttons to skip ahead/back a month.

+Top navbar has links to contact us, news/blog.

+Main area also has links for today's different lessons, e.g. english class/phonics/exercise.
+Can download materials.

+Teachers should also be able to comment on/input test results for students somewhere, as well as see comments by other teachers (possibly with notifications).